giros-dit/python-ngsi-ld-client/docs/NotUpdatedDetails.md

 # NotUpdatedDetails

-5.2.19 represents additional information provided by an implementation when an Attribute update did not happen.
+5.2.19 This datatype represents additional information provided by an implementation when an Attribute update did not happen.

 ## Properties